shivanand143/LeetCode/Longest Substring without reapeting characters/readme.md

 # Longest Substring Without Repeating Characters

-This project implements a brute force solution to find the **length of the longest substring without repeating characters** in a given string using Java.
+This project implements an optimized solution to find the **length of the longest substring without repeating characters** in a given string using the sliding window technique in Java.

 ---